 The best promotion is always personal invitations to guests, in person if possible.
 Making it clear to a specific guest that you personally want them to be there will help build community around your work and enrich the audience’s listening experience.
 If extending the invitation in person isn’t possible, an email, social media message, phone call, or text messages is a perfectly good alternative!
 The American Composers Forum can also help promote your event!
-Email Laura to get the ACF involved.
+Email ACF Programs to get us involved.

 Of course we want many people to attend, more than just the people we know and think to invite.
 Making a social media event and promoting the concert on multiple social media platforms is a very important and free way to bring in audience.
 Alongside the event details, interesting and engaging content is important for building interest no matter what the platform.
 Some ideas to consider:

 - Audio/video excerpts of the music that will be heard at the concert (the quality of the video doesn’t have to be perfect, but the excerpt you choose should be exciting and well executed!)